nicklockwood/ShapeScript/Help/getting-started.md

 Drag your mouse cursor inside the window and you will notice that the three objects appear to rotate.

 You are not actually moving the objects themselves, but rotating the camera around them.
-To reset the view, select `View > Reset Camera` or press **Cmd-0**.
+To reset the view, select `View > Camera > Reset` or press **Cmd-0**.

 To help you orient yourself, you can use the `View > Show Axes` option, which displays the direction of the X, Y and Z axes.